SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 ### Config Server Vault support

-Starting with version 1.1.0 of Steeltoe, the Config Server client is compatible with Spring Cloud and Spring Cloud Services Config Server deployments which support using Hashicorp Vault as backends.
+Starting with version 1.1.0 of Steeltoe, the Config Server client is compatible with Spring Cloud and Spring Cloud Services Config Server deployments which support using Hashicorp Vault as back-ends.

 ## 2.3 Connectors